scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 PyTeCK provides an open, Python-based framework for rigorously quantifying the performance of chemical kinetic models using experimental autoignition data generated from shock tube and rapid compression machine experiments.
-It can be used to easily compare various models for describing the combustion of a given fuel and identify areas for improvement.
-Along with the software framework, this paper describes a new YAML-based data standard, ChemKED, that can be used to encode experimental results in a human- and machine-readable manner.
+It can be used to compare models for describing the combustion of a given fuel and identify areas for improvement.
+Along with the software framework, this paper describes a new YAML-based data standard, ChemKED, that encodes experimental results in a human- and machine-readable manner.

 Immediate plans for PyTeCK include better documentation generated by Sphinx [Brandl2016]_ and hosted on `Read The Docs <https://readthedocs.org/>`_.